ikenna-porter/timesheets/README.md

-# timesheets

-Set up instructions:
-Front end:
-npm start

-Back end:
-Create virtual environment
-Download requirements.txt

-Command to start FastAPI Server: uvicorn routers:router --reload

 # Timely

 ## Description
 Timely is a web application that allows you to create and store timesheets for your organization.
-It also allows you to access timesheet summary data for each project's your team is working on.
+It also provides access to timesheet summary data for each project your team is working on.

 ## Installation and Setup

-#NOTE:
+### NOTE:
 This app was created on MacOS.

-#Back End:
+### Back End:
 1. To set up the project on your machine, fork the repo and clone it.
-2. Navigate to the `fastapi-server` directory
+2. Navigate to the `fastapi-server` directory.
-3. Create a virtual environment: `python -m venv .venv`
+3. Create a virtual environment: `python -m venv .venv`.
 4. Now, activate the virtual environment:
 ```
 #macOs: